bevy-cheatbook/bevy-cheatbook/src/features/gltf.md

 Bevy uses the GLTF 2.0 file format for 3D assets.

+(other formats such as Wavefront OBJ may be unofficially available via 3rd-party plugins)

 ## Quick-Start: Spawning 3D Models into your World

 The simplest use case is to just load a "3D model" and spawn it into the game world.